jjjake/iamine/README.rst

 ----------------------

 The IA Mine command line tool should work on any Unix-like operating system that has Python 3 installed on it.
-To start using the IA Mine command line tool, simply download one of the latest binaries from `https://archive.org/details/iamine-pex
+To start using the ``ia-mine``, simply download one of the latest binaries from `https://archive.org/details/iamine-pex
 <https://archive.org/details/iamine-pex>`_.
 Currently, ``ia-mine``
 binaries are dependent on the Python 3 minor version you have